yug1204/BHUK-LAGI/README.md

 2. Open `index.html` in your browser.
 3. No server or backend required — it's built for maximum performance as a PWA-ready frontend.

-## 🎓 Final Year Project Context
-This project was developed as part of a Final Year Project to solve the "Student Hunger Crisis" by making food price data transparent and accessible.

 ---
 Made with ❤️ in India by **Yug**